vague2k/huez.nvim/README.md

 picker_opts = require("telescope.themes").get_dropdown({}),

 ```

 ## 💭 FAQ

 #### How is the selected colorscheme saved and be able to persist through nvim sessions?

-At setup time, a function is called to check if the file ".nvim.huez.lua" exists in your home directory.
+At setup time, a function is called to check if the file ".nvim.huez.lua" exists in your `vim.fn.stdpath("config")` directory.
 If it exists, nothing happens.
-If it does not exist, it will be created.
+If it does not exist, it will be created with

+the default fallback as it's colorscheme

 This file will only contain 1 line worth of content, being the colorscheme name (I.E gruvbox <EOF>).
 Setup is shown above.

-To see home directory run the following scripts in your terminal.
+To see config directory run the following command in neovim.

-Mac: `echo $HOME`

-Windows (powershell): `echo $Env:USERPROFILE`
+`:lua print(vim.inspect(vim.fn.stdpath("config")))`

 #### Can I change the directory where the colorscheme file is created?

-No.
+Technically... yes.
+But I highly encourage leaving the file_path and the dotfile's name as their default values.

 ## ❤️ Acknowledgements

 Plugin and it's code is highly inspired from the following.

 - [colorscheme-persist](https://github.com/propet/colorscheme-persist.nvim) on how to persist colorscheme.
 - [NvChad](https://github.com/NvChad/NvChad) for previewing theme before selection.
 - Reddit for the help on how to make a plugin :)

 ## 📋 Contributing

 Issues and PR's are always welcome and highly encouraged! as this is my first plugin.
 I would love to learn more.

 ## License